 Ninety-five percent of the time I practice Yoga I am deeply resistant at the beginning of class.
 I feel the weight of my life on my shoulders.
 I see the long dark hallway of physical exertion and mental focus stretching out in front of me, and I have the strong desire to run from the room.
 My beginning of class mantra is, "only 90 minutes."
-I remind myself that that's a blip in time when I consider that I was in labor for 42 hours with Lucia.
+I remind myself that that's a blip in time when I consider that I was in labor with my daughter for 42 hours.

 Pranayama feels interminable.
 How am I going to DO this?
 I feel a little bit more calm for a split second when the instructor say, "last two breaths."
 Then comes the half-moon series.
 Arms up.
 Straight spine.
 No. No. No. No. NO!
 I don't want to do this.
 And it is three parts.
 Half moon then backward bending then forward bending.
 And then, come ON, a second set?!